santiment/academy/src/docs/metrics/trading-volume/index.md

 are not pegged to USD are multiplied by the USD price of the asset.

 Trading Volume in USD metrics:
-- `volume_usd` - 24h sliding window trading volume in USD, directly sourced from exchanges
+- `volume_usd` - 24-hour sliding window trading volume across centralized and decentralized exchanges.
+All transactions are converted to USD.
+The data is sourced from a 3rd party provider.
-- `volume_usd_5m` - Average trading volume in USD calculated over five-minute intervals (any missing data points are filled in with the last known value)
+- `volume_usd_5m` - The same as `volume_usd`, but the data points are aligned at 5 minute intervals and any gaps are filled with the last known value

 ---